 Basketball Picks Daily Fantasy Expert Advice

-If you want to grab a free trial of the winning projections that inform each and every one of these picks, check out our lineup builder and Google Chrome extension that auto-populates your lineups into FanDuel and DraftKings.
+If you want access to the winning projections that inform each and every one of these picks, just sign up for a 3-day trial to our database, lineup builder and Google Chrome extension that auto-populates your lineups into FanDuel and DraftKings.
 While the seasons overlap, you'll get access to our tools for the NBA, NFL, and NHL!
-Get started for free by clicking the button below.
+Get started with a free trial by clicking the button below.

 First time with NBA?
 Be sure to read our free NBA Ebook on building lineups, general strategy and more.
 We've got you completely covered.